wboyz/javascript/README.md

   - [7.1](#7.1) <a name='7.1'></a> Use function declarations instead of function expressions.

-  > Why?
+  > Miért?
 Function declarations are named, so they're easier to identify in call stacks.
 Also, the whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
 This rule makes it possible to always use [Arrow Functions](#arrow-functions) in place of function expressions.

     ```javascript
     // rossz